The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Discussion Conclusions

-There is still work to be done regarding the survival model.
-Future efforts may be directed towards analyzing the full generality of parameters in the original survival model.
+There is still work to be done regarding the mean-field survival model.
+Future efforts may be directed towards analyzing the full generality of parameters in the original mean-field survival model.
 The effects of the other parameters may significantly change the parameter regimes in which stripes form or the wavelength of stripes which are selected.
 There is also potential for interesting work on the selection mechanism when multiple modes are unstable simultaneously.
-In numerical simulations with small amplitude, uniformly distributed noise, we see that for some parameter values only one mode is ever selected, while for other parameter values multiples modes may be selected with approximately equal likelihood depending on the initial noise.
+In numerical simulations with small amplitude and uniformly distributed noise, we see that for some parameter values only one mode is ever selected.
+For other parameter values, multiple modes may be selected with approximately equal likelihood depending on the initial noise.
+Another possible future direction is that of weakly nonlinear analysis.
+Near Turing bifurcations in PDEs, solutions are often well approximated by solutions where the amplitude of the unstable mode is controlled by a Ginzburg-Landau equation in appropriately rescaled variables.
+It is likely that a similar approach may allow for weakly nonlinear analysis near Turing bifurcations in discrete systems as well.
+There is also work to be done extending the model to 2D.
+As noted in \cite{Jewell}, non-local interactions can behave differently in different dimensions.
+Preliminary work on the mean-field survival model in 2D indicates that the model is also sensitive to the precise implementation of interaction with cells distance \(h\) away.
+Whether distance \(h\) is interpreted as only being along the coordinate axes, distance \(h\) in the 1-norm or distance \(h\) in the \(\infty\)-norm significantly changes the onset of instability.
+This preliminary work has also highlighted a route to a new continuum model.
+If \(\left\{G_{r}\right\}_{r\in\R^{+}}\) represents a family of Fourier multipliers parameterized by a characteristic interaction distance and not depending on \(b\) or \(d\), then the nearest neighbor and distant neighbor coupling terms can be replaced by \(G_{1}\) and \(G_{h}\) acting on the appropriate component for each term.
+The only effect this change has on the analysis in this paper is that instead of instability being controlled by the sign of \(F(x_{k},T_{h}(x_{k}),b,d)\), it is now controlled by the sign of \(F(\hat{G}_{1}(\Vec{k}),\hat{G}_{h}(\Vec{k}),b,d)\).
+In the analogues of Figures \ref{fig: h3N6 Cheb plots} and \ref{fig: b3d10 Cheb plots}, the curve \(y=T_{h}(x)\) would then be replaced by the implicit curve \((x,y)=(\hat{G}_{1}(\Vec{k}),\hat{G}_{h}(\Vec{k}))\).
+As an example, the convolution against disk or annulus shaped characteristic functions (similar to interactions in \cite{Volkening2018}) may be a reasonable continuum limit.
+Such an approach would also be a first step to rigorously bridging the gap between the current simplified model and the more mechanistically realistic agent based models.